 Relevant Interests: , gastrointestinal bleeding, colorectal problems, stomach problems, small intestine disorders

-All Interests: Small Intestine Disorders, Esophagus Problems, Liver Disease, Colonoscopy with Polypectomy, ...
+All Interests: Small Intestine Disorders, Esophagus Problems, Liver Disease, Pancreas Problems, Colorectal ...
 (Read more)

-Dr. Farooque Dastgir works as an adult gastroenterologist.
-Dr. Dastgir honors Blue Cross Blue Shield EPO, Blue Cross Blue Shield Bronze, Blue Cross Blue Shield HMO, and more.
-He graduated from New York Medical College.
-His medical residency was performed at Shands HealthCare.
+Dr. Farooque Dastgir is a gastroenterologist in Brandon, FL.
+He is an in-network provider for Blue Cross Blue Shield EPO, Blue Cross Blue Shield Bronze, Blue Cross Blue Shield HMO, and more.
+Dr. Dastgir graduated from New York Medical College and then he performed his residency at Shands HealthCare.
 His hospital/clinic affiliations include South Bay Hospital and Brandon Regional Hospital.

 Relevant Interests: , colon cancer, acid reflux (GERD)